Node Types¶

 Schedules: {{ participant_schedules }}

-Send the input to the specified list of email addresses.
+Send an email as part of a pipeline.
 This node acts as a passthrough, meaning the output will be identical to the input, allowing it to be used in a pipeline without affecting the conversation.

 Extract structured data from the input.
 This node acts as a passthrough, meaning the output will be identical to the input, allowing it to be used in a pipeline without affecting the conversation.